 IBM Cloud Satellite is designed to help clients address security, privacy, and data sovereignty requirements based on their data governance.
 It can address the client’s local regulations and compliance obligations by enabling them to deploy and manage applications with consistency for specific markets.
 IBM Cloud Satellite offers high levels of control over critical data delivered via IBM Cloud – the industry’s most secure and open public cloud for business.
 Moreover, it offers high levels of control over critical data and centralized policies to ease migration.
 Those cloud computing services can therefore be co-located with their apps and data, helping to reduce latency and taking regulatory considerations into account.

-To learn more about how HCL can help your enterprise leap into the next generation with distributed cloud operations, contact an HCL Ideapreneur here: ____________
+To learn more about how HCLTech can help your enterprise leap into the next generation with distributed cloud operations, contact an HCLTech Ideapreneur here: ____________